Upata

 Upata ([uˈpata]) is a Venezuelan city inside the bulk of Guayana at the north of the Bolívar State.
 It is the capital and most important town of Piar Municipality.
 It is located between the basins of the rivers Orinoco and Cuyuní.
-The name of Upata is an indigenous word, probably of the Kamaracoto ethnic group, means in Spanish “Rose of the mountain” name of an Indian chief's daughter.
+The name of Upata is an indigenous word, probably of the Kamaracoto ethnic group, believed to mean “Rose of the mountain," name of a chief's daughter.